-Our pediatric ENT specialists provide the most advanced treatments for a wide range of ear, nose, and throat disorders.
 We partner with other pediatric experts throughout Duke to provide the care your child needs.

-- We work with pediatric pulmonologists, gastroenterologists, speech pathologists, nutritionists, and social workers to optimize care for children with airway obstructions or other problems that affect their ability to breathe or swallow.
+We work with pediatric pulmonologists, gastroenterologists, speech pathologists, nutritionists, and social workers to optimize care for children with airway obstructions or other problems that affect their ability to breathe or swallow.

-- We work with pediatric pulmonary and neurology doctors to diagnose and treat obstructive sleep apnea -- which can cause your child to stop breathing for short periods of time during sleep.
+We work with pediatric pulmonary and neurology doctors to diagnose and treat obstructive sleep apnea -- which can cause your child to stop breathing for short periods of time during sleep.

 If your child has hearing loss, we work with pediatric auditory specialists and ENT surgeons to diagnose the cause and find an appropriate treatment.
 This can include surgery to manage chronic ear infections, provide hearing devices such as cochlear implants, perform ear reconstruction, or place ear prostheses.
 It may also include speech therapy to address any speech delays.

 While they can be scary, most are benign lumps.
 Our ENT experts work with the pediatric tumor board to coordinate your child’s care.
 We work with medical and radiation oncologists to obtain biopsies for diagnosis and provide treatment when cancer is present.

 Our ENT team includes voice therapists who help children with hoarseness, vocal cord dysfunction, vocal cord lesions, or vocal cord paralysis.